 After his baseball career, Bobby managed a dairy bar and restaurant in Chalfont Pennsylvania next to the bowling alley he co-owned with his former A’s catcher, Joe Astroth.
 The bowling alley was sold in 1966 but Shantz worked at the restaurant until he retired in 1986.
 After retiring, Shantz golfed regularly at a course owned by his friends Curt Simmons, and Robin Roberts.

 In 1994 Bobby received the first of a number of honors in his retirement.
 He became the 41st member to be inducted into the Philadelphia Baseball Wall of Fame.
-His plaque hung in Veterans Stadium, Philadelphia, but is now located in the Philadelphia Athletics Historical Society in Hatboro PA.
-In 2009 Shantz was invited to attend the showing of a previously unknown film of the Seventh game of the 1960 World Series, but declined to attend, saying, “I’d rather face a tough hitter with the bases loaded than speak in public.
+His plaque hung in Veterans Stadium, Philadelphia, but is now located in the Philadelphia Athletics Historical Society in Hatboro, Pennsylvania.
+In 2009 Shantz was invited to attend the showing of a previously unknown film of the seventh game of the 1960 World Series, but declined to attend, saying, “I’d rather face a tough hitter with the bases loaded than speak in public.
 It’s not my forté.”27

 Berksmontnews.
 Shantz Field, December 22, 2010.

-Bob Gordon.
-Game of My Life, Memorable Stories of Phillies Baseball.
-Champaign, Illinois: Sports Publishing LLC, 2008
+Gordon, Bob.
+Game of My Life, Memorable Stories of Phillies Baseball (Champaign, Illinois: Sports Publishing LLC, 2008).

 Pittsburgh Pirates Baseball's Greatest Games: 1960 World Series Game 7.
 Major League Baseball Productions.
 A&E Home Video, 2010.
 DVD.

 7 Robert Gordon and Tom Burgoyne.
-Movin’ On Up, Baseball and Philadelphia, Then, Now, and Always: 93.
+Movin’ On Up, Baseball and Philadelphia, Then, Now, and Always (Moorestown, New Jersey: Middle Atlantic Press, 2004), 93.

 18 Interview with Bobby Shantz.